 - Be 18 years old and above

-After a comprehensive examination, your Lasik surgeon will be able to tell you if your degree and type of astigmatism can be improved by laser eye surgery.
-Aside from astigmatism, Lasik surgery is also an excellent treatment option for myopia and farsightedness.
+After a comprehensive examination, your surgeon will be able to tell you if your degree and type of astigmatism can be improved by laser eye surgery and, if so, will be able to discuss LASIK and PRK surgery costs.
+Aside from astigmatism, LASIK surgery is also an excellent treatment option for myopia and farsightedness.

 Benefits of Laser Eye Surgery for Astigmatism